ensf-614-group11/seng637-a4-group11/seng637-a4-group_11.md

 We found that there some additional tools which can help with equivalent mutant detection which are discussed below.

 ### Research on automated detection
 We performed a gentle study on the techniques proposed by academia to automate the detection of equivalent mutants.
-From research, we found that there were two approaches.
-Static Analysis-Based Detection and Dynamic Analysis (Execution-Based Detection).
+From research, we found that there were two approaches: Static Analysis-Based Detection and Dynamic Analysis (Execution-Based Detection).

 #### Static Analysis-Based Detection
 Static Analysis aims to analyze the code structure to predict whether a mutant is equivalent without executing the code.
 There are a few different approaches to performing static analysis.
 For example, PITest uses rule-based static analysis.
 Some papers have proposed deep learning models such as CodeBERT and GraphCodeBERT which are pretrained models for code representation.